YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/02_mojits.rst

 mojits power your applications.

 In this module, we will creating several mojits and then looking at the MVC structure underneath the hood.
-As you We’ll also discuss the difference between a mojit definition and a mojit instance and how those are manifested in configuration.
+We’ll also discuss the difference between a mojit definition and a mojit instance and how those are manifested in configuration.